TroopTrack/AHGequip/index.md

 <a id="linLink32">32-bit</a>

 [AHGequip](https://github.com/TroopTrack/AHGequip/releases/latest) is a
-cross-platform app with auto-update support that lets AHG members complete their training on (most) any operating system they want.
+cross-platform app with auto-update support that lets AHG Members complete their training on (most) any operating system they want.
 Specifically, supported OSes
 are: